infiniflow/ragflow/api/http_api_reference.md

 - `"top_k"`: (*Body parameter*)
   The number of chunks engaged in vector cosine computaton.
 Defaults to `1024`.
 - `"rerank_id"`: (*Body parameter*)
   The ID of the rerank model.
-Defaults to `None`.
 - `"keyword"`: (*Body parameter*), `boolean`
   Indicates whether to enable keyword-based matching:
   - `True`: Enable keyword-based matching.